9781771601788_cover Enlarge Cover

 About the Author

-Eileen Delehanty Pearkes is a writer who explores landscape and the human imagination, with a focus on the history of the upper Columbia River and its tributaries.
-Born in the United States, educated at Stanford University (B.A., English) and the University of British Columbia (M.A., English), Eileen has been a resident of Canada since 1985.
-She writes two popular columns on Canadian landscape history for The North Columbia Monthly and the online news website The Nelson Daily.
-Because of her personal experiences, education and academic interests, Eileen’s perspective on landscape, water and culture is uniquely binational.
-In 2014 she curated an extensive exhibit on the history of the Upper Columbia River system in Canada for the Touchstones Nelson museum and the Columbia Basin Trust, with specific reference to dramatic ecological changes both before and after the Columbia River Treaty (1961–64), as well as a history of the government policy that shaped this international water treaty.
-The exhibition won an award of excellence from the Canadian Museum Association.
-She lives in Nelson, British Columbia.
+Eileen Delehanty Pearkes explores landscape and the human imagination, with a focus on the history of the upper Columbia River and its tributaries.
+Born in the United States, educated at Stanford University (BA English) and the University of British Columbia (MA English), her work resists nationality and insists on truth.
+Popular online columns on the western Canadian landscape stress the need for reconciliation of people with land.
+She has spent over two decades working alongside the Sinixt to bring awareness to their story.
+In 2014 she curated an extensive exhibit on the history of the Upper Columbia River system in Canada for Touchstones Nelson museum and the Columbia Basin Trust.
+It details dramatic ecological and social changes in British Columbia, both before and after the Columbia River Treaty (1961–64), and won an award of excellence from the Canadian Museum Association.
+Eileen has published two books with RMB: The Geography of Memory: Reclaiming the Cultural, Natural, and Spiritual History of the Snayackstx (Sinixt) First People and A River Captured: The Columbia River Treaty and Catastrophic Change.
+A dual citizen, Eileen divides her time between California and Nelson, British Columbia.

 Editorial Reviews